NiklasGollenstede/nix-wiplib/modules/base.nix.md

     }) (lib.mkIf (cfg.includeInputs != { }) { # flake things

-        # "input" to the system build is definitely also a nix version that works with flakes:
-        nix.settings.experimental-features = [ "nix-command" "flakes" ]; # apparently, even nix 2.8 (in nixos-22.05) needs this
-        environment.systemPackages = [ pkgs.git ]; # necessary as external dependency when working with flakes

         # »inputs.self« does not have a name (that is known here), so just register it as »/etc/nixos/« system config:
         environment.etc.nixos = lib.mkIf (cfg.includeInputs?self) (lib.mkDefault { source = "/run/current-system/config"; }); # (use this indirection to prevent every change in the config to necessarily also change »/etc«)